TimPietrusky/lerobot.js/docs/conventions.md

 > Lower the barrier to entry for robotics by making cutting-edge robotic AI accessible through JavaScript, the world's most widely used programming language.

+## Core Rules

+- you never start the dev server, because it is already running

 ## Project Goals

 ### Primary Objectives